scotow/dropit/README.md

   --ip-file-count 64 \
   --threshold 64000000:86400 \
   --threshold 256000000:21600
+  --behind-reverse-proxy
 ```

+- Allowing at most 64 simultaneous files from the same IP
+- Allowing a total of 512M of file content from the same IP
+- Setting the duration of files smaller than 64M to 24h
+- Setting the duration of files smaller than 256M to 6h
+- Forbidding files larger than 256M
+- Use the X-Forwarded-For header to determine user IP address
+- Listening on default address and port (127.0.0.1:8080)
+- Create (if needed) a directory named "uploads" (default) and store uploaded files in it

-#### Reverse-proxy
+### Reverse-proxy

-If you host Dropit behind a reverse-proxy, make sure to forward the original host, client IP and protocol using the
+If you host Dropit behind a reverse-proxy, make sure to use the `--behind-reverse-proxy` option and to forward the client IP, protocol and original host by setting the `X-Forwarded-For`, `X-Forwarded-Proto` and `X-Forwarded-Host` headers.

-### Foreseeable features
+## Foreseeable features

 - Different upload output formats:
     - `plain/text` to help in the terminal and for scripting